 Our Daily Concerns

-Swedish writer, Fredrik Backman’s literary career has certainly taken an upward trajectory.
+Swedish writer Fredrik Backman’s literary career has certainly taken an upward trajectory.
 The phenomenal and critical success of A Man Called Ove (2013, originally published in Swedish as En man som heter Ove) has made him a household name, not just in his native Sweden but all over the world.
 His study of human experience through the usually stoic but eccentric Ove was vivid and relatable.
-There was no longer back from that point on as he established himself a rising star in the world of literature.
+There was no longer back from that point on as he established himself as a rising star in the world of literature.

 Backman made a literary comeback in 2019, with the publication of Folk med ångest in his home country.
 A year later, it was translated and published in English as Anxious People.
 The novel relates the events of one fateful December 29 in a small Swedish town.
-An amateur bank robber, pushed to the brink of homelessness, decided to pull of a bank robbery.
+An amateur bank robber, pushed to the brink of homelessness, decided to pull off a bank robbery.
 The robber, encountering an apathetic bank teller soon discovered that the banking system is no longer the same as they were years before.
 With no recourse in sight and the police on their way, the robber fled the scene.

 The anonymous bank robber entered a random apartment which was, at that moment, holding an apartment viewing.
 The bank robber turned hostage taker, holding hostage a diverse group of people – an old woman looking for an apartment for her daughter, a pregnant lesbian couple looking for an apartment, a bank executive who considers apartment viewing a hobby, and a retired couple who makes apartment renovation their business venture.
 It was a diverse group, with each never having an inkling that they would find themselves mixed in such circumstances.